strimzi/strimzi.github.io/_posts/2020-09-06-how-the-system-tests-works.md

 ```

-Congratulations you have written your first new test case in Strimzi system tests!
+Congratulations you have written your first new test case in the Strimzi system tests!

 ## Conclusion